-8. Reconciliation to Public Accounts Volume 1 Basis of Presentation
+9. Reconciliation to Public Accounts Volume 1 Basis of Presentation

-The Office's Statement of Expenses presented in Volume 1 of the Public Accounts of Ontario was prepared on a basis consistent with the accounting policies followed for the preparation of the Estimates submitted for approval to the Board of Internal Economy, under which purchases of computers and software are expensed in the year of acquisition rather than being capitalized and amortized over their useful lives.
-Volume 1 also excludes the accrued obligation for employee future benefits and deferred lease inducement recognized in these financial statements.
+The Office's Statement of Expenses presented in Volume 1 of the Public Accounts of Ontario was prepared on a basis consistent with the accounting policies followed for preparation of the Estimates submitted for approval to the Board of Internal Economy, under which purchases of computers and software are expensed in the year of acquisition rather than being capitalized and amortized over their useful lives.
+Volume 1 also excludes the accrued employee future benefit costs and deferred lease inducement recognized in these financial statements.
 A reconciliation of total expenses reported in Volume 1 to the total expenses reported in these financial statements is as follows: